 However, keep in mind that knowing where and how to reach your audience is only half the work because you need to prompt your audience to take some type of action once they see your post.

-For example, Facebook is great if you want to generate leads or sell products online or even offline.
+For example, Facebook is great if you want to generate leads or sell products online or even sell offline.
 Instagram is the perfect choice if you want to engage your audience but it’s also growing as a platform for ecommerce.
 If your audience is Gen Z, you should advertise on Snapchat, while LinkedIn is perfect for the professional crowd.